DistributedWeb/developers.dwebx.org/docs/apis/dbrowser.ddrive.md

 ---
 title: dbrowser.dDrive
-description: This API provides read and write access to hyperdrives.
+description: This API provides read and write access to ddrives.
 ---

-The dDrive API provides read and write access to hyperdrives.
+The dDrive API provides read and write access to ddrives.

 You can use the API by instantiating dDrive instances using [.dDrive()] by using the global methods.
 The global methods can accept paths or URLs.
 If you pass a path into a global method, the current dDrive will be used as the target.
 For example, if you were on a dDrive `dweb://foobar/`, the following three would be equivalent: